 When it's a package that I'll use infrequently, such as create-react-app, I'll use

 npx.
-However, there's a few utility packages I use again and again that are worth the
+However, there are some utility packages I use again and again.
+To install globally either

 npm i -g rimraf

 rm -rf but works whereever you have node - macOS, Windows, WSL, node.

 Quickly serve a directory through localhost:8080 with zero-config.